Accessibility-Based Clustering for Efficient Learning of Locomotion Skills: Methodology

 \subsection{K-Access Algorithm}

-Based on the accessibility metric proposed in \ref{subsec:access}, we refer to the K-means++ algorithm \cite{arthur2006k} and propose the K-Access clustering method.
+Based on the accessibility metric proposed in \ref{subsec:access}, we refer to the K-Means++ algorithm \cite{arthur2006k} and propose the K-Access clustering method.
 The algorithm is presented in Algorithm \ref{alg:k-access}.
 The inputs are the number of clusters $k$ and the accessibility matrix $A$ for the sampled states $s_0,s_1,\dots,s_{n-1}\in S$.
-The shape of $A$ is $(n,n)$, and $A[i,j]$ is the accessibility from $s_i$ to $s_j$ ($i,j\in \{0,\dots,n-1\}$).
-The outputs are the indexes of the centroids $cIndex = (c_0,\dots,c_{k-1})$ and the centroids of each state's cluster $assignment=(a_0,\dots,a_{n-1})$.
+The size of $A$ is $(n,n)$, and $A[i,j]$ is the accessibility from $s_i$ to $s_j$ ($i,j\in \{0,\dots,n-1\}$).
+The outputs are the indices of the centroids $cIndex = (c_0,\dots,c_{k-1})$ and the centroids of each state's cluster $assignment=(a_0,\dots,a_{n-1})$.

-Similar to the K-Means++ algorithm, the first step of K-Access algorithm is to initialize the centroids, and then we repeat the assignment step and the update step until the assignments no longer change.
-For the initialization step, the first centroid is randomly selected (line \ref{alg:sel_c0}), and each new centroid is the sample which is the furthest from the already selected cetroids (line \ref{alg:new_c_begin}-\ref{alg:new_c_end}).
-For the assignment step, each sample state is assigned to the cluster of which the centroid has the highest accessibility to this state (line \ref{alg:assign1},\ref{alg:assign2}).
+Similar to the K-Means++ algorithm, the first step of K-Access algorithm is to initialize the centroids, and then we repeat the assignment step and the update step until the assignments no longer change, as described below. \begin{enumerate}[leftmargin=*] \item \textit{Initialization of centroids:} The first centroid is randomly selected (line \ref{alg:sel_c0}), and each new centroid is the furthest sample from the already selected centroids (line \ref{alg:new_c_begin}-\ref{alg:new_c_end}).

+\item \textit{Assignment of samples to clusters:} Each sample state is assigned to the cluster of which the centroid has the highest accessibility to this state (line \ref{alg:assign1},\ref{alg:assign2}).
+Note that we only consider the accessibility of single direction here.

-For the update step, the new centroid should have the maximal neighborhood accessibility, and the neighborhood accessibility of one state is represented by the minimal accessibility value from it to its neighbors in the same cluster (line \ref{alg:update}).
+\item \textit{Update of the choice of centroids:} The new centroid has the maximal neighborhood accessibility.
+The neighborhood accessibility of one state is defined as the minimal accessibility value from the state to its neighbors in the same cluster (line \ref{alg:update}).
+To ensure robustness, we do not take the average, which differs from K-Means++. \end{enumerate}

 Finally, the K-Access algorithm can converge to a result that prefers high intra-cluster accessibility and low inter-cluster accessibility.
-The proof of convergence is in Appendix A.

 To determine the number of clusters, we propose an index based on the discussions in \ref{subsec:goodIni} that good clustering results should have high intra-cluster accessibility and low inter-cluster accessibility.
 The index $I$ is defined as